Scorpio861104/Vfide/docs/MARKETING-COPY-LEGAL.md

 **Key Details:**
 • Launch pricing: $0.03-$0.07 per token (utility-based tiers)
 • Governance active from Day 1
-• Max 1.5M VFIDE per participant (fair distribution)
+• Max 500K VFIDE per participant (fair distribution)
-• 100% of proceeds fund protocol treasury
+• Proceeds: 50% LP, 15% audit, 15% founder reimbursement, 20% ops/marketing

 **Important Disclaimers:**
 VFIDE tokens are utility tokens for protocol access, NOT investment securities.
 Token value may decrease to zero.
 No guarantee of profits or returns.
 Purchase only if you need these utility functions.